carj/pyPreservica/docs/index.rst

 pyPreservica is an open source 3rd party library and is not affiliated with `Preservica Ltd <https://preservica.com/>`_

-There is no support for use of the library by Preservica Ltd. For support see :ref:`Support <Support>`
+There is no support for use of the library by Preservica Ltd.

 -------------------